kzyapkov/pms5003-logger/README.md

                         IDX of PM10 - if empty nothing will be reported to domoticz
   --pm_1_percent_idx PM_1_PERCENT_IDX
-                        IDX of PM1 percent - if empty nothing will be reported to domoticz --pm_25_percent_idx PM_25_PERCENT_IDX
+                        IDX of PM1 percent (100% is 25 ug/m3) - if empty nothing will be reported
+                        to domoticz
+  --pm_25_percent_idx PM_25_PERCENT_IDX
-                        IDX of PM2.5 percent - if empty nothing will be reported to domoticz --pm_10_percent_idx PM_10_PERCENT_IDX
+                        IDX of PM2.5 percent (100% is 25 ug/m3) - if empty nothing will be
+                        reported to domoticz
+  --pm_10_percent_idx PM_10_PERCENT_IDX
-                        IDX of PM10 percent - if empty nothing will be reported to domoticz
+                        IDX of PM10 percent (100% is 50 ug/m3) - if empty nothing will be
+                        reported to domoticz

 Example usage: